iamshishirgaire/IOE-Syllabus-Data/faculties/computer/8sem/internet_and_intranet.md

-# Syllabus: Internet and Intranet

-## Course Objectives:

-The focus of this course is on the practical application of internetworking technologies to private intranets for information management and public internets for electronic commerce.
-Students will learn theoretical details, strategies for designing sites, techniques for creating their technical infrastructure, methods for developing content, and techniques for site deployment and management.
-Students will develop various intranet and internet applications and setup servers as part of practical sessions.

-## Course Outline:

 1. **Introduction [5 hours]**
    - History and Development of Internets and Intranets
    - IANA, RIR/NIR/LIR and ISPs for internet number management